 However, it can sometimes be worthwhile to get year-round help — even if it costs a little extra.
 Some tax preparers can help you manage payroll.
 And some may be willing to review your situation throughout the year to see if there are things you can do to be more efficient with your taxes as you move forward.
 This is a helpful service that can keep you on track all year.
 That way, you aren't scrambling to find deductions and credits and take last-minute actions at tax time.

 The right tax advisor can help you navigate your taxes by providing you with timely advice and accurate tax return preparation.
 When you have complicated taxes, your relationship with your tax professional is especially important.
-Consider meeting in person with three or four to get a feel for how they operate and how comfortable you are with them.

 Remember: You're letting a tax professional deep into your life.
 They'll have all sorts of financial details, as well as personal information.
 Go through the process of vetting your tax preparer so you can be reasonably confident that they'll do accurate, timely work — and have your back when the IRS comes calling.